 Who receives a diploma at Commencement?

+Who receives a diploma on December 9?
 Only students who have met all obligations (parking tickets, financial, academic, testing, library, etc.) receive diplomas.
-Please check with the appropriate offices at least a week before Commencement.
+Please check with the appropriate offices by December 2.

-Students seeking teacher licensure will complete an application for Tennessee teacher licensure during EDUC 460 or 560, Capstone Seminar.
-Questions concerning teacher licensure should be directed to Karen Hill, Office Manager for Teacher Education, at firstname.lastname@example.org or 423.461.8927.
+Students seeking teacher licensure will complete an application for Tennessee teacher licensure during EDUC 460/560, Capstone Seminar.
+If you have questions concerning the application process, contact Karen Presnell, Office Manager for Teacher Education, at firstname.lastname@example.org or 423.461.8927.

 Required Loan Counseling Session

-Students enrolled in traditional undergraduate programs who borrowed federal loans are required to attend a loan counseling session.
-The Student Financial Services Office will offer two sessions before the end of the spring semester.
-An SFS representative will contact students with information regarding the dates and times for each session.
-Students with questions may contact Kimberly Harness at 423.975.8050 or Amanda Sheppard at 423.461.8967.
+All traditional undergraduate students who borrowed federal loans are required to attend a loan counseling session.
+The Student Financial Services Office will offer two sessions before the end of the fall semester.
+An SFS representative will contact students with information regarding the dates and times of these Exit Interview Counseling sessions.